Hemorrhoids

 • Grade IV: Incarcerated, irreducible prolapse

 Hemorrhoids can arise from a number of sources.
-The major cause of them is constipation, but they can also result from extended periods of sitting or standing.
+The major cause of them is constipation, but they can even result from extended periods of sitting or standing.
+Obesity, poor diet, and irregularity can all increase your odds of suffering from hemorrhoids.
+Pregnant women also have a high risk of developing hemorrhoids.

 The symptoms of minor cases of hemorrhoids can sometimes be treated with over-the-counter products.
-Ibuprofen can reduce the pain, and warm Sitz baths, where only the hips and buttocks are rested in warm, saline water, can provide some temporary relief.
+Ibuprofen can reduce the pain, and warm sitz baths — where only your hips and buttocks are in warm saline water — can provide some temporary relief.
 Stool softeners, aloe wipes, and creams are also beneficial.
-Drinking large quantities of water, up to 64 ounces a day, may also prove helpful.
+Drinking large quantities of water, more than 64 ounces a day, may also improve symptoms.

-To painlessly treat hemorrhoids, the medical procedures provided by your gastroenterologist, Dr. Shamsi, listed below, are very effective.
+To painlessly treat hemorrhoids, the medical procedures offered by Dr. Shamsi, listed below, are very effective:

-Infrared coagulation (IRC) is a quick and nearly painless procedure is one of several non-surgical treatments for managing hemorrhoids.
-The instrument used in the procedure, a photocoagulator, creates infrared radiation that evaporates water from the cells and coagulates the tissue protein.
+This quick and nearly painless procedure is one of several non-surgical treatments for managing hemorrhoids.
+The instrument used in the procedure, a photocoagulator, creates infrared radiation that evaporates water from the cells and coagulates tissue protein.

 The amount of tissue that is destroyed depends on both the length of the application and its intensity.
 Three or four treatments are usually sufficient to treat a Grade I or small Grade II hemorrhoid, with the treatments occurring about one month apart.